knightless/Python-crawler/README.md

 # Python-crawler
-I will use this project to learn how to crawler something from web
+I will use this project to learn how to crawler something from web.
+But I dont know how to Use the GitHub.